 This is especially true if you live in an older home, or in one that hasn't been updated from time to time.

 As electricians we are still seeing hazards in peoples home that were regulated against 10-15 years ago.

 We're going to share some of the most common offenders with you now.

 1 - Incorrect Light Fittings In A Bath/Shower Room.

-We all know the relationship between electricity and water isn't a calm one.
+We all know the relationship between electricity and water isn't a good one.

 That's why it's essential that your light/s are protected against the sprays or mists commonly found in a bath/shower room.

 Any light fitting in service should be of the correct IP rating for the zone or fed from a low voltage supply.